OLD YAKIMA

 With each family, someone would ask

 where we'd been.
-Oh, you've been there?
+Oh,

 Then tell us something we didn't hear